By Gary McKechnie

 Leaving Keaton, Beach Road scribbles south as it runs parallel to the coast.
 If you’ve ever wondered what Florida looked like when Native Americans were its only residents, just three miles south comes a portion of the 90,000-acre Big Bend Wildlife Management Area.

-Bordered, roughly, by C.R.
-361 and the Gulf, the Tide Swamp Unit of Big Bend WMA is a 19,538-acre mix of dry prairie, saw palmettos, and swampland, its primary visitors being bowhunters who track the wild hogs that roam through this forbidding area.
+of Big Bend WMA is a 19,538-acre mix of dry prairie, saw palmettos, and swampland, its primary visitors being bowhunters who track the wild hogs that roam through this forbidding area.
 So aside from a few dirt roads, this wilderness is just that.
 Wilderness.

 For fans of back road travel, C.R.
 361 (Beach Road) is one of the best.
 With hardly a trace of oncoming traffic, you’ll feel as if you’re the first to discover this remote avenue on the 18-mile drive south to one of Florida’s most interesting communities.